 A majority of its members (50% plus 1), which must include the Chair, or his/her designate.

 PRE reports to the Presidents of the Agencies, providing recommendations regarding the TCPS 2.
 The Presidents then determine the appropriate action to be taken.
+The Panel Chair reports annually on PRE's activities to each of the Agencies' Councils.

 Tri-Council Policy Statement: Ethical Conduct of Research Involving Humans, 2nd edition (2010)